reinderien/xcalibrate/readme.md

 _xinput_calibrator_ features precalibration, timeouts, misclick detection, fake driver testing, and a resizable window.
-_xcal_ features none of those things, but offers some other features not present in _xinput_calibrator_, including pre-save cal test, cal quality indicator, arbitrary cal point count, and a slightly more informative GUI.
+_xcalibrate_ features none of those things, but offers some other features not present in _xinput_calibrator_, including pre-save cal test, cal quality indicator, arbitrary cal point count, and a slightly more informative GUI.
 Also, the source is quite simpler.